 Execute a DQL query to retrieve data from a Dgraph database.

-Also used to execute a filtering query and apply one or more mutations to the result of the query.
+Also used to execute a filtering query and apply one or more mutations to the

 If you need apply mutations without a filtering query, use the